The Bankrate promise

 Getting into Big Law is difficult, but not impossible.
 Typically, you will have to attend a prestigious law school, as these are the institutions that Big Law firms most often look to when making employment offers.
-According to Law.com, Columbia, the University of Pennsylvania and Cornell are the top three schools for getting into Big Law, as they have the highest percentage of their graduating classes landing in the field.
+According to media site Above The Law, Columbia, Cornell, and Northwestern are the top three schools for getting into Big Law, as they have the highest percentage of their graduating classes landing in the field.

 Even more important is landing in a Big Law summer program.
 According to the National Association for Law Placement, 97 percent of second-year law students in these programs receive offers for full-time employment as associates after graduation.

 Big Law firms pay well in part because of the extremely competitive market, in which firms are raising salaries to keep up with each other and capture top talent.
 That competition is creating a wider divide between the largest firms and the midlevel and small firms.
 Big Law firms also typically represent clients capable of paying higher fees, generating more money for the firm, and allowing salaries to rise.

 Why do clients turn to Big Law firms?